AngellusMortis/django_microsoft_auth/docs/usage.rst

     $ python manage.py migrate

-8. Start site and goto `/admin` to and logout if you are logged in.
+8. Start site and go to `/admin` and logout if you are logged in.
 9. Login as `Microsoft/Office 365/Xbox Live` user.
 It will fail.
 This will automatically create your new user.
 10. Login as a `Password` user with access to change user accounts.